izlandman/jneumeth-2018/README.md

  ### Produce CEPSTRUM features

  The functionality to produce COH and PSD features is built from processing .EDF files.
-To produce the CEP features, a bit more work is required.
-Specifically access to VOICEBOX's melcepst.m, writehtk.m, and readhtk.m functions are required.
-This allows for the .EDF files to be converted into CEPSTRUM features, tagged typically with a .htk extension.
+To produce the CEP features, a bit more work is required as the tools to generate them cannot be released at this time.
+However, to recreate them access to VOICEBOX's melcepst.m, writehtk.m, and readhtk.m functions are all that is required.
+Using these tools and the associated paper cited in the article allows for the .EDF files to be converted into the features used in experiment.
+Sample code of how this process is provided below.
 ```
 [edf_header, edf_data] = edfread(file_name);
 sample_rate = edf_header.samples(1);
-mel_options = 'Mtaf';
+mel_options = 'MtaEfdD';
-mel_coef = 25;
+mel_coef = 8;
 sample_end = sample_start + window_size - 1;
 data_mel = edf_data(channel,sample_start:sample_end);
-htk_features = melcepst( data_mel, sample_rate, mel_options, mel_coef)
+htk_features = melcepst(data_mel, sample_rate, mel_options, mel_coef)
-writehtk(file,data,frame_period,type_code);
+epoch_index = [5:10:size(htk_features,1)];
+htk_epochs = htk_features(epoch_index,:);
 ```

  All three of these processes produce binary files containing the feature data of all channels organized by the subject, session, and epoch.
 This was done as the COH feature produce a very large number of channels, in excess of the number of epochs that could be produced from the sampled data.